Fractals for Kernelization Lower Bounds: Applications to Length-Bounded Cut Problems

 As for the \dmveTsc problem, there is a simple search tree algorithm showing fixed-parameter tractability with respect to~$(k,\ell)$.

-\begin{theorem} \gmveTsc{} can be solved in $O(\ell^k \cdot (n+m))$ time. \end{theorem} \appendixproof{\cref{thm:gmveisfpt}} { \begin{proof} We give a search tree algorithm branching over all possible edge deletions to prove that \gmveAcr{$(k,\ell)$} is fixed-parameter tractable.
+\begin{theorem} \gmveTsc{} can be solved in $O(\ell^k \cdot n\cdot (n+m))$ time. \end{theorem} \begin{proof} We give a search tree algorithm branching over all possible edge deletions to prove that \gmveAcr{$(k,\ell)$} is fixed-parameter tractable.
 Let $(G,k,\ell)$ be an instance of \gmveAcr{}$(k,\ell)$.
 To detect short cycles in~$G$ containing a vertex~$v\in V(G)$, we construct a helping graph $G_v$ as follows.
 Delete $v$ (and all edges incident to $v$), and add $v_{\rm{in}}$ and $v_{\rm{out}}$, and the arcs $\{(x,v_{\rm{in}})\mid (x,v)\in E(G)\}$, $\{(v_{\rm{out}},x)\mid (v,x)\in E(G)\}$ as well as the arc $(v_{\rm{in}},v_{\rm{out}})$.
 Now to detect the shortest cycle in~$G$ containing $v$, compute a shortest $v_{\rm{out}}$-$v_{\rm{in}}$~path in~$G_v$.
 If a cycle is too short, then we branch into all possible, at most $\ell$ different deletions of an arc of the cycle (beside arc~$(v_{\rm{in}},v_{\rm{out}})$).

-The depth of the search tree is at most $k$, and thus we obtain an $O(\ell^k\cdot (n+m))$-time algorithm since constructing~$G_v$ and finding a shortest path in unweighted graphs can be done in~$O(n+m)$ time. \end{proof} } \begin{theorem} Unless~$\NP\subseteq \coNP/\poly$, \gmveTsc{} parameterized by $(k,\ell)$ does not admit a polynomial kernel. \end{theorem}
+The depth of the search tree is at most $k$, and thus we obtain an $O(\ell^k\cdot n\cdot(n+m))$-time algorithm since constructing for each~$v\in V$ the helping graph~$G_v$ and then finding a shortest path in unweighted graphs can be done in~$O(n\cdot (n+m))$ time. \end{proof} \begin{theorem} Unless~$\NP\subseteq \coNP/\poly$, \gmveTsc{} parameterized by $(k,\ell)$ does not admit a polynomial kernel. \end{theorem}

-\ifshort{}\appendixproof{\cref{thm:noppkforgmve}}\fi{} { \begin{proof} We OR-cross-compose $p=2^q$ $\R$-equivalent instances of \spmveAcr{} on directed acyclic graphs into one instance of \gmveAcr{}($k,\ell$) as follows, where $\R$ is defined as in the proof of~\Cref{theo:spmve}.
+\begin{proof} We OR-cross-compose $p=2^q$ $\R$-equivalent instances of \spmveAcr{} on directed acyclic graphs into one instance of \gmveAcr{}($k,\ell$) as follows, where $\R$ is defined as in the proof of~\cref{theo:spmve}.
 Recall that \spmveTsc{} (\spmveAcr) on directed acyclic graphs is \NP-complete.

-\emph{Construction:} We apply~\Cref{constr:constr2} with edge~cost~$k^2$.
+\emph{Construction:} We apply~\cref{constr:constr2} with edge~cost~$k^2$.
 In addition, we add the edge~$(\rv,\lv)$ with edge~cost~$k'+1$, where~$k'=k^2\cdot(\log(p)+1)+k$.
 We denote by~$G$ the obtained graph.
 We refer to~\cref{fig:crosscomp-demg} for an exemplified illustration of the construction.
 Observe that~$G$~is not acyclic, and the edge~$(\rv,\lv)$ participates in every cycle in $G$, that is, $G$ without edge $(\rv,\lv)$ is acyclic.
 Let $(G,k',\ell')$ be the target instance of~\gmveAcr{}$(k,\ell)$ with $\ell'=\ell+\log(p)+1$.